ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 });
 ```

-### Partial Mocking via Spies
+### "Partial Mocking" via Spies

-We could also use partial mocking to mock only the `load` method.
-This has the advantage that computeds work as they should and we don't have to mock them.
+We can also use partial mocking to mock only the `load` method.
+This approach has the advantage of allowing computeds to function correctly without needing to mock them.

 ```typescript
 it('should show movies (spy)', () => {